-• Only JSON-compatible types can be serialized into a JWT and included in a session cookie.
+- Only JSON-compatible types can be serialized into a JWT and included in JWT session cookies.
 Compatible types include primitive JSON structures, lists, arrays, and maps.
-For more information, refer to http://json.org.

-- The maximum size of a JWT cookie is 4 KB.
-Because encryption adds overhead, limit the size of any JSON that you store in a cookie.
-To reduce the JWT cookie size: - Use the default true value for the JwtSession property useCompression, to compress the session JWT before it is placed in a cookie. - Consider storing large data outside of the session. - If an empty session is serialized, the supporting cookie is marked as expired and is effectively discarded.
+For more information, refer to http://json.org ... - The maximum size of the JWT session cookie is 4 KBytes, as defined by the browser.
+If the cookie exceeds this size, IG automatically splits it into multiple cookies. - If an empty session is serialized, the supporting cookie is marked as expired and is effectively discarded.